progzone122/aegis-2067usb-protocol/README.md

-# aegis-2067usb-protocol
+# AULA Aegis 2067usb protocol reverse engineering
-Reverse-engineering the USB protocol for the AULA Aegis 2067 USB keyboard to enable direct communication with its controller and change settings without using the official software.
+Reverse-engineering the USB protocol for the AULA Aegis 2067usb (a.k.a F2067) keyboard to enable direct communication with its controller and change settings without using the official software.